Young girl looking in mirror

 Even though I have a college-aged daughter, I believe this still applies.

-I wonder, “What am I reflecting back to her?
+I wonder, “What am I reflecting to her?
 How is my reflection making her feel about herself?
 Am I validating her?
-Am I providing stability and guidance she seeks?
+Am I providing the stability and guidance she seeks?
 Or am I, in some ways, upsetting her because my reaction is visceral and all about myself and not about her?”

 This example shows how we can reframe motherhood in a new way.